 First of all, start by looking at your own patterns.
 Do you tend to only work with the same people in your organization?
 As a leader, do you lean into the individuals that have more experience and have been in the company the longest?
 When you have an important project, do you put the same teams of people together to work on special projects?
 How do new members get integrated into the organization and how are their viewpoints heard and acknowledged?

 Second, consider that sometimes patterns exist because that is the way it’s always been done.
 This doesn’t mean it is right or wrong, it is just the way it’s always been done.
 These subtle biases can leave people thinking that they are being inappropriately left out of a project or their opinion is not regarded.
-Finally, act, and communicate authentically and keep moving the action forward.
+Finally, act, communicate authentically, and keep moving the action forward.
 Ultimately, the actions are the ones that will shift the behaviors.